mainkoon81/ADAPT-research-prep-02-Fintech-/README.md

      - The benefit came at a cost
      - Employers should maintain assets sufficient for the liabilities..but do they do?
 GM?
 Chrysler?
      - No guarantee of reliable delivery???
 What are we going to do about the solvency of the pension plans?
-   - So these days, we were transitioning out of those DBP into "Defined Contribution Plans" - There was a promise there, you're going to get this benefits!
+   - So these days, we were transitioning out of the DBP into "Defined Contribution Plans" - There was a promise there, such as "you're going to get this benefits!"
      - `401K Plan`
        - :The tax code encourages "Do-it-Yourself retirement savings".
        - :A sort of **"pre-tax"** (at the end of the month, money is taken out of my paycheck) goes into the mutual funds and then my employer also pitches in some money too.
 All that money goes into the mutual funds..then it grows...hopefully